izzyacademy/apache-kafka-release-party/README.md

 # Create the local docker image needed.
 Please change the image tag to match your release candidate version
 docker build . -f Validation.Dockerfile -t izzyacademy/kafka-artifact-base:2.8.1-rc1

+# Update the docker images in the docker compose file with the docker image you just built
 # Fire up the Docker Compose instance to boot up the Docker container(s)
 cd compose
 docker-compose up